KazWolfe/HuskyBot/README.md

 with more features being added almost daily.

 HuskyBot is built to be easy to use, easy to manage, and easy to deploy.
 It's based on KazWolfe's WolfBot platform, using [`discord.py`  (rewrite)](https://github.com/Rapptz/discord.py/) as the provider.

-Dakota was specifically built for [DIY Tech](https://discord.gg/diytech), but has since seen a number of changes to make it more available to the general public.
+HuskyBot was specifically built for [DIY Tech](https://discord.gg/diytech), but has since seen a number of changes to make it more available to the general public.

 HuskyBot features an extremely powerful plugin system based on discord.py's cog system, augmented with